learn-co-curriculum/omniauth_lab/README.md

 called "developer."
 The code in the "developer" authenticator is designed to help you make sure you have your application set up.
-Once "developer" is working as expected, we'll swap it for "github" and our app will look like something that you might actually see in the wild.
+Once "developer" is working as expected, we'll swap it for "github" and our app will look like something that you might see in the wild.

 ## Identify "Strategies" in Omniauth

 [Omniauth] is a flexible framework for third-party authentication.
 [Omniauth] supports a **ton** of authentication providers ([full-list][]).
-Each of these pluggable providers are said to have a "strategy" that [Omniauth] can use.
+Each of these pluggable providers is said to have a "strategy" that [Omniauth] can use.
 The word strategy here might seem strange, but it means something like "plug-in."
 It comes from the programming design pattern called "Strategy."
 As you grow in object-oriented skill, you might find yourself learning and even using the